linuxmint/nemo/README.md

 Since Cinnamon 6.0 (Mint 21.3), users can enhance their own Nemo with Spices named Actions.

 Forked Changes: Allows setting of icons in places-sidebar but you must allow it via gsettings.schema

+The option appears in the right-click context menu.
+Enjoy.
 ```
 sudo cp ~/Documents/nemo-master/libnemo-private/org.nemo.gschema.xml /usr/share/glib-2.0/schemas/